Introduction

 ACL

-Using ACL configuration you can give the permission for and allow the Node with the SFS.
+Using ACL configuration you can give the permission for allow the Node with the SFS.
 For configure ACL Now go to ACL tab and click on configure ACL.

 ../../_images/SFS_new5.png